 The Temporary Framework enables Member States to combine all support measures with each other, except for loans and guarantees for the same loan and exceeding the thresholds foreseen by the Temporary Framework.
-It also enables Member States to combine all support measures granted under the Temporary Framework with existing possibilities to grant de minimis to a company of up to €25,000 over three fiscal years for companies active in the primary agricultural sector, €30,000 over three fiscal years for companies active in the fishery and aquaculture sector and €200,000 over three fiscal years for companies active in all other sectors.
-At the same time, Member States have to commit to avoid undue cumulation of support measures for the same companies to limit support to meet their actual needs.
+It also enables Member States to combine all support measures granted under the Temporary Framework with existing possibilities to grant de minimis to a company of up to $\leq 25,000$ over three fiscal years for companies active in the primary agricultural sector, $\leq 30,000$ over three fiscal years for companies active in the fishery and aquaculture sector and $\leq 200,000$ over three fiscal years for companies active in the same time, Member States have to commit to avoid undue cumulation of support measures for the same companies to limit support to meet their actual needs.